Veggie-Packed Meatloaf (AIP, Low-FODMAP, Nightshade Free)

 Flip the chicken over and cover the pan.
 Cooking for another 5-8 minutes until chicken is almost done.
 Remove the cover and let cook until chicken is completely done.
 You may flip the chicken at this point again to get a nice fresh crisp on the skin before serving.

-This easy beef stew is perfect for when you need a hearty meal, but don’t have the time to deal with any fancy cooking.
-Completely AIP compliant and nightshade free, this slow cooker beef stew can be made in the crockpot or instant pot on the slow cooker function.
+This easy AIP Beef Stew is perfect for when you need a hearty meal, but don’t have the time to deal with any fancy cooking.
+Completely AIP compliant and nightshade free, this slow cooker beef stew can be made in the crockpot or instant pot.

-This beef stew is simple, warming, and hearty as the days get colder.
-I found it incredibly delicious despite not being your typical stew with all the spices.
+This AIP beef stew recipe is for my all my IBS and digestive issue babes.
+I know it’s hard to find recipes when your diet is limited and you can’t have FODMAPS or nightshades or spices.
 For many years, I had to eat low FODMAP and nightshade free as I healed my gut.
-This stew was one of my go-to recipes to pack in nutrients.
-This slow cooker beef stew uses herbs instead of spices and I find it just as delicious and satisfying.
+This recipe was one of my go-to’s to pack in nutrients.
+This slow cooker beef stew uses herbs instead of spices, is nightshade free and low FODMAP, and I find it just as delicious and satisfying.

 Many stews call for braising the meat beforehand, but I often don’t have the time to deal with that if I’m putting this stew on in the morning before work.
 You can certainly take the time to do that extra step, but if you don’t want to deal with that, you don’t have to!
 For this easy beef stew, we are just throwing everything into the slow cooker and letting it do all the work.